 Canterbury and Roland Sanitary Relief (12110)

-As part of a long-term effort to reduce basement backups, sewer overflows, and to improve creek bank stabilization, MSD Project Clear is designing a project to replace approximately 1,682 feet of sewer and stabilizing approximately 680 feet of a natural creek in the Cities of Pasadena Hills and Northwoods.
-The project is estimated to begin construction in the Spring of 2022.
+As part of a long-term effort to reduce basement backups, overcharged sewers, and to prevent road and structure flooding, MSD Project Clear is constructing a project to replace approximately 1,700 feet of wastewater sewer and installing approximately 822 feet of channel improvements in the Cities of Pasadena Hills and Northwoods.
+The project is estimated to begin construction in the end of 2021 or early 2022.

 As part of their evaluation, our team of engineers determined that the sewer in this neighborhood is undersized and in need of repairs.
 During intense rainfall, the sewers become overloaded leading to basement backups.
 Additionally, MSD staff found that creek erosion was endangering private property.

-MSD Project Clear is investing $1.7 million to design and construct this project to increase the size and depth of the existing sewer and provide natural channel stabilization.
+Because of this, MSD Project Clear is investing almost $1.2 million to construct this project to increase the size and depth of the existing sewer and provide channel stabilization.

 - The pipe size will increase to between 8 and 15-inches in diameter allowing a larger amount of wastewater to flow through the system.